zzr-idam/PDE-Based-Image-Dehazing/README.md

-# Image Dehazing: A Deep - Learning - Based Approach
+# Image Dehazing: A PDE-Based Image Dehazing Method

 ## 1. Project Overview
-This GitHub repository hosts an image dehazing project powered by deep - learning techniques.
+This GitHub repository hosts an image dehazing project powered by deep-learning techniques.
 Our goal is to effectively remove haze from input images, restoring clear and visually appealing results.
 The core dehazing logic is encapsulated within the provided codebase, enabling both research experimentation and practical application for dehazing tasks.

 ## 2. Related Paper
 The dehazing algorithm implemented in this project is based on the research presented in: